10 Holiday Markets to Shop Local in Westchester This Winter

 Tarrytown Music Hall, Tarrytown

 The Tarrytown Music Hall is here to help you with your holiday shopping.
-This curated shopping event will feature the some of the best products from local and regional artisans.
+This curated shopping event will feature some of the best products from local and regional artisans.
 Whether you have knitwear, jewelry, leather goods, or sweat treats on your list, you’ll find it all here.

 White Plains Holiday Market